mulderp/mulderp.github.com/_posts/2014-04-12-intro-to-gulp.md

 layout: post
 tags: gulp browserify
 ---
-The JavaScript is increasingly moving towards [Streams](  ) to read, transform and write large chunks of data.
-One area, where multiple transformations are needed is in frontend build processes.
+The JavaScript community is increasingly moving towards [Streams](  ) to read, transform and write large chunks of data.
+One area, where multiple data transformations are needed is in frontend build processes.

-For small projects, a simple browserify command like the following might be enough:
+Especially for larger projects, when you add linting, transforms and an uglify step, it can make sense to automate builds.

+But let's start with a small project: Automate the build of a simple browserify command.

     $ browserify ./app/main.js > static/bundle.js

-But for larger projects, when you add linting, transforms and an uglify step, it can make sense to automate builds.

-Let's take a short spike to automate builds with gulp.
+To run this with gulp with uglify support, you need to setup a gulpfile.js.

-First, you need to install gulp:
+But first, you need to install gulp:

   $ npm install -g gulp